 One of the great game features of Caesar IV in particular is the ability to place buildings at various angles to make a more realistic feeling city rather than one that is dominated by right angles like you might find in a modern era city builder.
 This means your Rome will be more dynamic and feel less like Rome on a grid which ties in perfectly with the historical nature of the game where not everything may have been perfectly planned by a central government and zoning laws.

 To Tilted Mill’s credit the game of Caesar IV does try to keep the lifestyle of the Roman people as accurate as possible which adds to the realism and is a nice touch although will go unnoticed by most players as the game’s emphasis is solely on the building aspects.
 Those that do occasionally stop to watch the Roman’s going about their business though will find that market visits, the local bathhouse and different classes of Roman citizens quickly become apparent.
 In total there are over 70 notable characters that add significant story and diversity to your average strategic city building title.

-Caesar IV offers a decent length campaign which is split up into 3 different and unique sections (1 of which is the tutorial).
-During these campaigns you can either push military or peaceful solutions which will impact on your assignments and objectives for each campaign mission.
-On top of these campaigns you’ll have access to several sandbox scenarios to play and with the available level editor there are plenty of user made scenarios around the web if you want more.
+Supporting these gameplay hours Caesar IV offers a decent length campaign which is split up into 3 different and unique sections (1 of which is the tutorial) for players to develop.
+During these campaigns you can either push military or peaceful solutions which will impact on your assignments and objectives for each campaign mission which all link back to the core city building element.
+These assignments also introduce a greater focus on the combat and economic portions of Caesar IV which are equally varied as the city building core.

 - Mixture of military and peaceful options that all link back to your city progress.

 Review Platform: PC